mbourgey/CBW_HTseq_module4/README.md

 The best way to see and understand the differences between the two vcf files will be to look at them in IGV.

-If you need, the IGV color codes can be found here: [IGV color code](https://www.broadinstitute.org/igv/interpreting_insert_size)
+If you need, the IGV color codes can be found here: [IGV color code by insert size](http://software.broadinstitute.org/software/igv/interpreting_insert_size) and [IGV color code by pair orientation](http://software.broadinstitute.org/software/igv/interpreting_pair_orientations).

 ----
 **Option 1:** You can view your files (bam and vcf files) in the IGV browser by using the URL for that file from your Cloud instance.
 We have a web server running on the Amazon cloud for each instance.